rash/bot-detection/README.md

  - Headless browsers will generally get around this detection method
  - Privacy conscious users may spoof their user agent
- - Details used to determine the true identity of a bot can change over time, which could cause problems down the line
+ - Details used to determine the true identity of a bot may change over time, which could cause problems down the line

+# Variable Detection
+In order to get around the [JavaScript Support](#javascript-support) detection method, most bots use a headless browser that can execute JavaScript.
+The vast majority of these headless browsers have variables that expose thee fact that they are being used, such as `navigator.webdriver` and `window._phantom`.

+### Pros

+ - Nearly impossible for legitimate visitors to accidentially get detected by

+### Cons

+ - More advanceed bots get around this detection method
+ - Some headless browser implementations such as [SecretAgent](https://secretagent.dev) get around this detection method by default

+# Input Analysis
+The way a bot interacts with a web page is noticeably different than the way a human interacts with a web page.
+This knowledge can be used to detect bots by checking things such as how fast a visitor types in a field and how a visitor moves their mouse.

+### Pros

+ - Forces bots to do humanlike inputs in order to get around this detection method

+### Cons

+ - Can accidentially be triggered by legitimate visitors if thresholds are too low